The Housing Services Division is responsible for and committed to preserving affordable housing in our community.

 - Housing Successor Agency Report FY 2019-2020 (PDF)

-New State Housing Law (SB 330) permits all housing and will suspend the Morgan Hill voter approved growth control system beginning January 1, 2020.
+State Housing Law, Senate Bill 330, permits all housing and will suspend the Morgan Hill voter approved growth control system as of January 1, 2020.

 The City hosted a Development Community Workshop on Monday, May 24th.
 It previewed proposed modifications to the City of Morgan Hill’s Affordable Housing Inclusionary Housing Ordinance (IHO).
 The City of Morgan Hill is considering modifying its affordable housing inclusionary program to deepen the overall level of affordability of for-sale inclusionary units.
 The City’s inclusionary requirements are codified in Chapter 14.04 of the City’s municipal code.
 The City has retained Keyser Marston Associates, Inc. (KMA) to evaluate: